rmello4d/TheSustainableDeveloper/controllingthebrain.md

 Do you control your heart ?
 Your liver ?
 No, and that is a good thing.
 Vital organs are self regulated, independent of your control and the brain falls in that category.

 Your brain is not your puppet.
-It is an organ too complex, powerful and designed to go beyond your consciousness.
+It is an organ too complex, powerful and designed to go beyond your control.

 Having said that, if we can't control it, what's all the fuss about it ?